 Lau Seascape – Our Approach

-Community integration in decision making - PBF is working with Lau communities to identify priority cultural heritage sites that need urgent protection and preservation as well as spatially mapping areas that are important from a marine biodiversity conservation and resource management perspective.
+Community integration in decision making - In collaboration with Conservation International, PBF is working with Lau communities to identify priority cultural heritage sites that need urgent protection and preservation as well as spatially mapping areas that are important from a marine biodiversity conservation and resource management perspective.

 Unification of communities – PBF is working to unify local communities of Lau province, creating a shared vision for the future of Lau Seascape.
 We are encouraging the use of ‘totems’ to symbolise shared importance and common ownership over particular significant areas.
 Joint management plans will be developed for significant sites identified and shared by the communities of Lau Seascape.